-Figure 8: Preferred evacuation route and hazard (see Table 1 above for hazard classification)
+Figure 6: Hazard during low risk events (see Table 2 for hazard classification)

 4.4 Reservoirs, Canals And Other Artificial Sources

 - 4.4.1 The failure of man-made infrastructure such as flood defences and other structures can result in unexpected flooding.
 Flooding from artificial sources such as reservoirs, canals and lakes can occur suddenly and without warning, leading to high depths and velocities of flood water which pose a safety risk to people and property. - 4.4.2 The Environment Agency's "Risk of flooding from reservoirs" map suggests that the site is not at risk from reservoirs.